 Hospital: The Contractor shall provide hospital services as specified in Contract and policy.
-Inpatient services include semi-private accommodations for routine care, intensive and coronary care, surgical care, obstetrics and newborn nurseries, and behavioral health emergency/crisis services.
+Inpatient services include semi-private accommodations for routine care, intensive and coronary care, surgical care, Obstetrics (OB) and newborn nurseries, and behavioral health emergency/crisis services.
 If the member's medical condition requires isolation, private inpatient accommodations are covered.
 Nursing services, dietary services, and ancillary services such as laboratory, radiology, pharmaceuticals, medical supplies, blood, and blood derivatives, etc. are also covered.
-Refer to AMPM Policy 310-K.

-For requirements regarding member transfers between facilities, refer to AMPM Policy 530.
+Refer to AMPM Policy 310-K. For requirements regarding member transfers between facilities, refer to AMPM Policy 530.
 Outpatient hospital services include any of the above services which may be appropriately provided on an outpatient or ambulatory basis (i.e., laboratory, radiology, therapies, ambulatory surgery).
 Observation services may be provided on an outpatient basis, if determined reasonable and necessary to decide whether the member should be admitted for inpatient care.
 Observation services include the use of a bed and periodic monitoring by hospital nursing staff and/or other staff to evaluate, stabilize or treat medical conditions of a significant degree of instability and/or disability.
 Refer to the AMPM for limitations on hospital stays.
 Refer to AMPM Policy 310-S.

-Hysterectomy: AHCCCS covers medically necessary hysterectomy services as authorized by federal regulations 42 CFR 441.250 et seq.
+Hysterectomy: AHCCCS covers medically necessary hysterectomy services as authorized by Federal regulations 42 CFR 441.250 et seq.
 Refer to AMPM Policy 310-L.

 Immunizations: The Contractor shall provide medically necessary immunizations for adults 21 years of age and older.
+Refer to AMPM Policy 310-M. The Contractor shall provide medically necessary immunizations for EPSDT members under the age of 21.
 The Contractor is required to meet specific immunization rates for members under the age of 21, which are specified in Section D, Paragraph 22, Quality Management and Performance Improvement.
-Refer to AMPM Policy 310-M and AMPM Policy 430.
+Refer to AMPM Policy 430.
+AHCCCS follows the recommendations established by the Centers for Disease Control and Prevention (CDC) and Advisory Committee on Immunization Practices (ACIP).